Motor racing-Keselowski wins NASCAR's longest race

 May 24 (Reuters) - Brad Keselowski won the Coca Cola 600 in a shootout on Sunday as NASCAR did its best to fill the sporting void created by the novel coronavirus shutdown with its longest ever race.

-The 600-miler on the U.S. Memorial Day weekend was already the longest race on the NASCAR calendar but on Sunday it went even longer after William Byron's spin with five laps to go bringing setting up a two-lap shootout for the victory.
+The 600-miler on the U.S. Memorial Day weekend was already the longest race on the NASCAR calendar but on Sunday it went even longer after William Byron's spin with five laps to go set up a two-lap shootout for victory.

-Deciding not to pit, Keselowski stayed on the track to move to the front of the pack and bolted clear on the restart, holding off a challenge from seven-time NASCAR Cup champion Jimmie Johnson to claim his 31st career win.
+Deciding not to pit, Keselowski stayed on the track to move to the front of the pack and bolted clear on the restart, holding off a challenge from seven-time NASCAR Cup champion Jimmie Johnson, who was later disqualified after the post-race technical inspection.

+Johnson's Hendrick Motorsports team mate Chase Elliott, who had pitted on the final caution, was moved up to second place.

-Not only was the race the longest in distance but it started on Sunday and finished on Monday as rain swept across the sprawling 1.5 mile super speedway after 50 laps, halting racing for nearly 90 minutes.
+The race, which started on Sunday and finished on Monday, was halted for nearly 90 minutes after rain swept across the 1.5 mile super speedway after 50 laps.

 "I feel like I've thrown this race away a handful of times and I thought we were going to lose it today," said Keselowski.